solidjs/solid-docs-legacy/langs/en/api.md

 <div ref={el => console.log(el)} />
 ```

 Refs can also be used on Components.
-They still need to be attached on the otherside.
+They still need to be attached on the other side.

 ```jsx
 function MyComp(props) {